top of page

 The Conjurations

-Conjurations are invocations that demand presence.
-They invoke the might of divine names—Adonai, AGLA, Tetragrammaton—to assert authority.
-These names are not chosen randomly; each is linked to scriptural events that showcased divine power.
-Their purpose is to overwhelm the summoned entity with the memory of divine judgment.
+Conjurations are invocations that call for the spirit's presence.
+They invoke divine names—Adonai, AGLA, Tetragrammaton—to assert authority.
+These names are selected with intention; each links to scriptural events showcasing divine power.
+Their purpose is to remind the summoned entity of divine judgment.

 A table listing divine names, their traditional associations or biblical references, and their purpose in conjuration, mainly for assertion of authority.